DtjiSoftwareDeveloper/PyCalculator/README.md

 ### Calculation Example

 Below shows an example of a calculation carried out in the application.
-Pressing "Enter" will show its output and then clear the command line window to return to the main menu of the application.
+Pressing "Enter" will show its output and then a question from the application to the user whether he/she wants to do another calculation or not.

 ![Calculation Example](https://github.com/DtjiSoftwareDeveloper/PyCalculator/blob/main/images/Calculation%20Example.png)